Nannau Hall: Nannau Deer Park

-Nannau's medieval deer park fenced the estates herd of deer and is near the site of one of Nannau's much older houses.
+Nannau's medieval deer park is surrounded by fencing and is near the site of one of Nannau's much older houses.
 The deer park was heavily landscaped in the late 18th and early 18th centuries.
 The forest in the deer park used to be much larger.
 The deer park is also home the site of the mythological haunted oak, ruins of lookout towers, ancient oak trees, late-medieval rabbit pillow mounds, two gatehouses (Hywel Sele and Lower Lodges), and a Tudor stone arch.
 The deer escaped during a snow storm in 1963, but can still be seen in the area.
 There are the remains of two fish ponds in the deer park.
-There are multiple public walks within the deer park.